discord-php/DiscordPHP-Http/README.md

 ## License

-This software is licensed under the GNU General Public License v3.0 or later which can be viewed in the LICENSE.md file.
+This software is licensed under the MIT license which can be viewed in the LICENSE.md file.

 ## Credits